Goals

 Reading symbols from simple.elf...

-Each time you start gdb, you need to use the same commands to enter the simulator, so we made a general command file gdbsim.commands that is auto-loaded as part of our make debug target.
-The auto-loaded commands show gdb connecting to the simulator and loading the program:
+Each time you start gdb, you have to issue the same sequence of commands to configure the simulator, so we create a command file gdbsim.commands that is auto-loaded by the make debug target.
+These auto-loaded commands configure the simulator and load the program:

 Auto-loading commands from $CS107E/other/gdbsim.commands...